baynelab-research/README/README.md

 Each repo should contain:
 * A unifying project structure to facilitate easy reproducibility
 * All scripts used to run the analyses for that project
 * Links to project or task-specific data.
-This includes all synthesized or processed data, preferably stored as a .csv.
-This excludes:
+This includes all synthesized or processed data.
+This includes:
   * Shared data that is housed elsewhere and can be accessed via code in your script.
   * Raw data that requires processing including acoustic and most geospatial data.
-  * Large datasets should be housed elsewhere and accessed via code in your script.
-See Github guidelines on file size here.
+  * Large datasets housed elsewhere and accessed via code in your script.
+See Github guidelines on file size [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github).

 The two objectives (example code sharing, project code archiving) have differing repo structure and code storage rules, detailed below.
 ________________________________________